michael6181/INFO_4602/README.md

 useful even though I didn’t follow the requirements of the assignment.

 <h2>Design and Running:</h2>
-Design Process: When I was working with D3, I also was using python in order to scrub the data and make it so it was useable in D3.
+<u>Design Process:</u> When I was working with D3, I also was using python in order to scrub the data
+and make it so it was useable in D3.
 This scrubbing and preprocessing was successful.
 I used pandas, to sort through the CSV and get rid of unwanted data for my visualization, and I also used pandas to get rid of null values and other useless data in the dataset.
 When I attempted to